 Baby Safety Around the House

 You're probably doing lots of baby proofing, and that's great.
-Here are some other important ways to help keep your little one safe and sound.
+Here are some other important baby safety tips to help keep your little one safe at home.

-Even newborns can occasionally turn over or flip around, so never leave your baby alone in the tub, on a raised surface like a changing table, or on an adult bed.
-And never leave a baby in a car by herself, even for a minute.
-Emergencies can happen in an instant, and your child needs an adult with her at all times.
+Even newborns can sometimes turn over or flip around, so never leave your baby alone in the tub, on a raised surface like a changing table, or on a big bed.
+One of the most important newborn safety tips is to ensure your baby is never left unattended.
+And never leave a baby alone in a car, even for a minute.
+Emergencies can happen in an instant, and your little one needs an adult with them at all times.

-Even when your baby is safely in another room, you’ll appreciate the extra peace of mind an audio or visual baby monitor can give.
+Even when your baby is safely in another room, you'll appreciate the extra peace of mind an audio or visual baby monitor can give.
+It's one of the many baby safety tips that can help you keep an eye on your little one.
 Of course, a baby monitor can never replace your care, but it can let you see or hear how your baby is doing in the next room.

-Shaking a baby, even playfully, can cause bleeding in her brain and rip nerves and muscles.
-Shaken Baby Syndrome can result in blindness, brain damage, or death.
-Taking care of a baby is a tough job, and in the early days it's often difficult to fathom why your baby is crying.
-Feeling angry and frustrated sometimes is normal.
-But no matter how frustrated you get, NEVER shake or jiggle your baby violently.
-If you feel yourself losing control, seek help from your mate, a friend or relative, or a professional.
+It's vital to grasp the significance of infant safety .
+Never shake a baby, even in play, as it can lead to brain bleeding and nerve or muscle damage.
+Shaken Baby Syndrome can lead to blindness, severe brain damage, or even be deadly.
+Taking care of a baby is a tough job, and in the early days, it's often hard to figure out why your baby is crying.
+Feeling angry and frustrated sometimes is normal, but no matter how frustrated you get, never shake or roughly handle your baby.
+If you feel yourself losing control, seek help from your partner, a friend or relative, or a professional.
 Never shake a baby as part of a game, either.
 It's just too dangerous.

 There are lots of new safety standards for baby and child equipment.
-Before you purchase anything or take on used baby gear, check to be sure everything meets standards and hasn't been recalled.
+Before you purchase anything or accept used baby gear, make sure everything meets standards and hasn't been recalled.
+Following these baby safety tips can help ensure your baby's gear is secure and compliant with safety standards.

-Before you buy any baby gear, check for safety information.
+Before you buy any baby gear, look for safety information.
 Everything you buy should pass Consumer Product Safety Commission (CPSC) standards.
-Call1-800-638-2772 or check the website to be sure.
+Call 1-800-638-2772 or check the website to be sure.

 Check all of your baby's equipment regularly for loose parts, sharp or rough edges, and peeling paint.